dotansimha/graphql-yoga/.changeset/lazy-dancers-confess.md

 The `fillLabelFn` function was provided the `response` and `request` through the `context` argument.

 This is now deprecated, `request` and `response` are now available in the first `params` argument.
-This change allows to provide better typing, since `context` is not typed
+This change allows to provide better typing, since `context` is not typed.